curioswati-zz/curioswati.github.io/_posts/2016-05-17-dont-give-up-till-you-get-in.md

 I must say, it was a _**Big Mistake**_.

 > Yes, it was a big mistake to give up.
 Because seriously, after going through this complete procedure in a long time, I have figured that it doesn't really make a big difference how much time is left.
-What matters is, how much faith you have in yourself and till how long you determined not to give up.
+What matters is, how much faith you have in yourself and how long are you determined not to give up.

 <br>
 I was afraid that I will need to write a timeline, and I had no idea about the project so how would I?
-Moreover, it requires a bug fix also (again a _**"How"**_).
+Moreover, it required a bug fix also (again a _**"How"**_).
 But now I realize that it was an unnecessary fear.
 It is where the community comes into play.
 I would like to advice: